mindplace/mindplace.github.io/_posts/2016-07-07-bitly-clone.md

 end
 ```

-To start with the first route.
+Let's start with the first route.
 In order to use this API, the user needs to make a request with params.
 Here's how my runner/test code looks for that:

 ```ruby
 # runner file